 Stitch Your Brain celebrates it's 10th anniversary in 2023.

 The unique, long-term study into the intelligence of the hand, maps the correlations between creativity, hand and brain.
 In 2021 'Stitch Your Brain' was taken up by artist's group Kunstnerfløjen based in a former psychiatric institution in Nykobing, Denmark.
 There, until the 1960's the brains of deceased patients were removed without consent of their families and sent to a pathological institute.
 The remains were buried at the Brainless Graveyard.
 Bringing back the brains through Stitch Your Brain project led to a collection of 70+ works.
 National newspaper POLITIKEN and Danish medical journal reported.
-The results of the study will be published by JAP SAM BOOKS in spring 2023.
+The results of the study will be published by JAP SAM BOOKS in autumn 2023.

 Practice based research since 2000

 Weaving is the oldest binary technique.
 Taken out of its traditional context it is a contemporary technique, a collage of materials put together by material knowledge of hands, imagination and digital technology.

 Weaving has an intellectual and a manual side.

 The texture of the work assembles threads and meanings.
 The hand is the interface and in this way the weaver is a protagonist of our time, especially in the experience of time itself.

 Weeflab in Amsterdam was founded in 2016 to open the project for cooperation and to document the research next to Stitch Your Brain project and study.